ybsong00/Vital_release/README.md

 Try 'tracking/demo_tracking.m' to see the tracker performance on the Bolt sequences.

+A pytorch implemenation is provided here: https://github.com/abnerwang/py-Vital.
+Thanks to David Wang.

 <p>If you find the code useful, please cite both VITAL and MDNet:</p>

 <pre><code>@inproceedings{nam-cvpr16-MDNET,